 The mission of Nueces Electric Cooperative, Inc, a member-owned cooperative, is to help our members continually improve their quality of life by providing reliable and cost effective electric service in a culture where safety is priority.

-In keeping with the 7 Cooperative Principles(link is external), NEC further defines its values to:
+In keeping with the 7 Cooperative Principles, NEC further defines its values to:

 - Promote employee and public safety.